 The only way to get there is to Restart your computer: Windows Button, Power Options, Restart.

-Step #2: Hit enter at your computer's launch screen
+2. Hit Enter at your computer's launch screen

 As your computer restarts, when you see your computer’s logo onscreen, hit Enter (or whatever it says to hit beneath the logo).
 On my Lenovo, it says: “To interrupt normal startup, press Enter”